DuyguT88/AutoTests/README.md

 endpoints but different purposes, the Id for what should be clarified.
 - I can check the report properties of Calliope.pro app if any feature I can add for better reporting.

+# NOTES:
+The project is added Github as well: https://github.com/DuyguT88/AutoTests

-NOTES ABOUT THE FOUND ISSUES WHEN TESTING API:
+# ABOUT THE FOUND ISSUES WHEN TESTING API:
 - User login and logout should not be GET api request, it should be POST api request.
 - A token should be needed in the header of user login and logout endpoints (also other POST and PUT api requests).
 However it is not mentioned in api documentation.
-- The auto-test failures in test result report are bugs of api software.
+- The auto-test failures in test result report are bugs of the api software.
+(robot framework test results are committed https://github.com/DuyguT88/AutoTests/tree/main/TestResults/).